 WETH's task: trade Ethers and tokens easily

 As you read the above, you have surely asked yourself this question: Why can't I directly exchange Ethers and tokens?
 This is completely valid and the answer is simple: Ether is incompatible with ERC-20 tokens.

 Incredible, isn't it?
-It's hard to believe that Ethereum's base token is incompatible with the tokens that work on its blockchain.
-But in fact, Ethereum developers have done it on purpose.
+Hard to believe that Ethereum's base token is incompatible with tokens that run on top of it. blockchain.
+But in fact, the developers of Ethereum have done it on purpose.
 His goal was to keep the base of the Ethereum blockchain as little altered as possible.